Apple’s released a new version of iOS 13 for the iPhone SE and the iOS 13.5.1 update could have a tremendous impact on your phone’s performance.

 We haven't had any major hiccups with our core apps either.
 Apps like Chrome, Gmail, Dark Sky, Netflix, Slack, and Asana are working just fine.

-It's important to note that we've kept them updated and many developers are rolling out iOS 13 support updates as we speak.
+It's important to note that we've kept them updated and many developers are still rolling out iOS 13 support updates.
 If you've having issues, check for an update.

 As of right now we're recommending iOS 13.5.1 to most iPhone SE users.
 If you need additional feedback about the firmware, take a look at our list of reasons to and not to install the iOS 13.5.1 update right now.

 With the Samsung Galaxy Android 10 update rolling out and new info starting to emerge, we want to take you...

 13 Exciting 2021 Bronco Features